TashaStenner/Ship-Destroyer/README.md

 create a reset button to restart game -- done host site -- done
 MAX 150 LINES OF CODE!!
 ALL IN HTML -- done

-// REFACTOR //

-use for loop to create the amount of invaders loop needs to: create html create iteration throw them into empty array update all aliens everytime a score has been changed when mothership dies print dead on all other ships style

-USE NOTEBOOK!!!
-(BROWN)

 //brief//